osmandapp/web/main/docs/user/map/raster-maps.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';

+> *This article was last updated in February 2024.*

 ## Overview

 Raster maps are significant and useful additions to OsmAnd vector maps.
 They allow you to combine various map sources with vector maps.
 For example, information about hills and slopes is displayed as a raster layer.
 You can display an overlay of hiking trails, rain maps, real-time traffic data, and an overlay of satellite imagery on a translucent base vector map.
 You can also switch the default maps to raster tiles on the web.